Institutional

 Audit Committee

-A listed company must have an audit committee with a minimum of three (3) independent directors who satisfy the independence requirements of Rule 10A-3 under the Securities Exchange Act, with a written charter that covers certain minimum specified duties.
-Copel has a Statutory Audit Committee, an independent advisory body to the Board of Directors, as per Article 51 of Copel’s Bylaws (Holding Company), whose responsibilities, duties, competencies and attributions are established in specific internal regulations, in compliance with the laws of Brazil and the United States, including the provisions of the Sarbanes-Oxley Act (SOX); SEC and NYSE rule sand best practices.
+303A.06 303A.07 A listed company must have an audit committee with a minimum of three (3) independent directors who satisfy the independence requirements of Rule 10A-3 under the Securities Exchange Act, with a written charter that covers certain minimum specified duties.
+We have a Statutory Audit Committee, an independent advisory body to the Board of Directors, in accordance with Article 51 of our Bylaws (Holding), whose responsibilities, duties, competences and attributions are established in specific internal regulations, in compliance with the laws of Brazil and the United States, including the provisions of the Sarbanes-Oxley Act (SOX); Best Practices of the SEC and NYSE rules.
+We currently have a Statutory Audit to fulfil the exemption requirements of Regulation 10A-3,(c)(3), and the Audit Committee is composed of three independent members.

 Equity Compensation Plans